-- Allow the mattress to dry fully before putting sheets back on.
+- Allow the mattress to dry fully before putting the sheets back on.

 - Wash down the legs of the sofa sleeper.

-Cleaning underneath your couch on a regular basis can help keep the sofa sleeper clean as well.
-Dust bunnies left under the couch can eventually attach themselves to the mattress, which could exacerbate your guest’s allergies, if they suffer from the condition.
+Cleaning underneath your couch regularly can help keep the sofa sleeper clean as well.
+Dust bunnies left under the couch can eventually attach themselves to the mattress, which could exacerbate your guest’s allergies if they suffer from the condition.

 Finally, flip the mattress when you’re using it.
 Sofa-bed mattresses spend enough time crunched between the cushions of your couch that flipping the mattress can help prevent it from becoming misshapen or warped.